rohmattriindra/dev-one/README.md

 ## Server Monitoring

-There are many agent that can integrated in our infratructure, but in this case we just give a sample as mandatory metric that will be used in production
+There are many agents that can integrated on server, but in this case I only provide a sample metric that will be used in production

 * Concurrent Connections
 * Network Traffic Utilization